fsabre/DocNetDB/README.md

 ```

 To pack data in the database file on save, and load correctly, we can override the `from_pack` and `pack` methods.
+Some examples are given in the `docnetdb/examples/vertices.py` file.

+# Subclassing the Edge class

-Some examples are given in the `vertex_examples.py` file.
+It's quite the same.
+Some examples are given in the `docnetdb/examples/edges.py` file.

 # Documentation

 I've not exported it yet, but I try to give proper docstrings to my code, so check them out if you want.